 Senior-year (Advanced Standing II) admission is only available to local students.

-Before you apply, check the list of government-funded programmes that accept applications under the SAS.
+Before you apply, check the list of programmes that accept applications for senior-year (Advanced Standing II) admission under the SAS.

 A key feature of the SAS is that senior-year entrants are awarded advanced standing in recognition of prior study upon admission.